New Patients (202) 851-7554

 • Drink your fluids

-• Take over the counter pain medications as needed
+• Take over-the-counter pain medications as needed

 • Apply ice to your face to reduce swelling